That Leaky Sink Strainer

 "What's all of this water doing under my sink?!"

-Few things are more frustrating than finding a puddle of water under the kitchen sink, which usually occurs just as you're heading off to bed.
-Just the thought of having to call a plumber out to fix the pipes makes the cash-pouch on "the old wallet" clench even tighter.
-The results of a leaky sink strainer are a pain, but fixing them is pretty simple.
-No need to worry about an expensive service call when for a couple of bucks and a little of your time, you can repair a leaky sink strainer in four easy steps.
+Few things are more frustrating than finding a puddle of water under the kitchen sink.
+I find that this always happens at the least convenient time.
+The thought of having to call a plumber to fix the pipes makes the cash-pouch on the old wallet clench tightly.
+The results of a leaky sink strainer are a pain, but fixing them yourself is actually pretty simple.
+There's no need to worry about an expensive service call when you can repair a leaky sink strainer in four easy steps with only a few dollars and a little time.

 The sink-strainer assembly connects the sink to the drain line (the pipe that carries water away from your home).
 Leaks may occur where the strainer body seals against the lip-edge of the drain opening.

 A Quick Under-the-Sink Inspection